-For the three-month period ended March 31, 2020, our average repo borrowing cost decreased to 1.86% as compared to 2.15% for the three-month period ended December 31, 2019.
-The period-over-period decline in average repo borrowing cost was due to a decrease in short-term interest rates as well as a decrease in financing spreads as measured against LIBOR.
-As of March 31, 2020, the weighted average borrowing rate on our repurchase agreements declined to 1.61% from 2.00% as of December 31, 2019.
+For the three-month period ended March 31, 2021, our average repo borrowing cost decreased to 0.23% as compared to 0.26% for the three-month period ended December 31, 2020.
+The period-over-period decline in average repo borrowing cost was due to a slight decrease in short-term interest rates.
+As of March 31, 2021, the weighted average borrowing rate on our repurchase agreements declined to 0.22% from 0.25% as of December 31, 2020.

 While large banks still dominate the repo market, non-bank firms, not subject to the same regulations as banks, are active in providing repo financing.
 Most of our outstanding repo financing is still provided by banks and bank affiliates; however, we have also entered into repo agreements with non-bank dealers.
-During the quarter and through the date of this report, we were able to roll our repos in an orderly manner, albeit at times with slightly higher haircuts.

-Our debt-to-equity ratio was 7.9:1 as of March 31, 2020, as compared to 8.1:1 as of December 31, 2019.
-Adjusted for unsettled security purchases and sales, our debt-to-equity ratio was 7.2:1 as of March 31, 2020, as compared to 8.1:1 as of December 31, 2019.
+Our debt-to-equity ratio was 6.8:1 as of March 31, 2021, as compared to 6.1:1 as of December 31, 2020.
+Adjusted for unsettled security purchases and sales, our debt-to-equity ratio was 7.0:1 as of March 31, 2021, as compared to 6.1:1 as of December 31, 2020.
 Our debt-to-equity ratio may fluctuate period over period based on portfolio management decisions, market conditions, capital markets activities, and the timing of security purchase and sale transactions.

-Critical Accounting Policies
+Critical Accounting Estimates